Russian Natural Gas

 Gazprom, Russia's state-run natural gas monopoly, produces nearly 90% of Russia's natural gas, and operates the country's natural gas pipeline network.
 Gazprom is also Russia's largest earner of hard currency, and the company's tax payments account for around 25 percent of federal tax revenues.
 Despite its enormous size and significance, Gazprom is seriously encumbered by domestic regulation.
 By law, the company must supply the natural gas used to heat and power Russia's vast domestic market at government-regulated prices (approximately $28 per thousand cubic meters), regardless of profitability.

 Gazprom's natural gas production forecast called for modest growth of 1-2 percent per year by 2008.
 Russia's natural gas production growth has suffered due primarily to aging fields, state regulation, Gazprom's monopolistic control over the industry, and insufficient export pipelines.
 Three major fields (called the 'Big Three') in Western Siberia -- Urengoy, Yamburg, and Medvezh'ye comprise more than 70 percent of Gazprom's total natural gas production, but these fields are now in decline.
-Although the company projects increases in its natural gas output between 2008 and 2030, most of Russia's natural gas production growth will come from independent gas companies such as Novatek, Itera, and Northgaz.
+Although the company projects increases in its natural gas output between 2008 and 2030, most of Russia's natural gas production growth would come from independent gas companies such as Novatek, Itera, and Northgaz.